binhanle/keyboard-snooping/docs/index.md

 The overall project goals of this project include:

-1. To implement some of the keyboard snooping attacks that use audio data only.
+1. To implement some of the keyboard snooping attacks that use audio data only
-2. To explore which motion sensor(s) best suit the keyboard snooping attack.
+2. To explore which motion sensor(s) best suit the keyboard snooping attack
-3. To try different ways of sensor fusion for microphone and motion sensor(s) and get quantified results.
+3. To try different ways of sensor fusion of microphone and motion sensor(s)
+4. To simulate multiple keyboard snooping attacks using sensor fusion

 #### 1.1.2.
 Specific Aims